-Due to continued drought conditions and operational constraints, production from the Mound Basin has been lower than the historical 10-year average discussed in the Normal Water Supply section.
-To determine the City's current water supply with the existing drought conditions, the three year production average from 2015 to 2017 was selected.
-This date range was selected since it reflects drought conditions as well as recent operational constraints due to the current condition of the City's existing wells in this basin.
+Due to operational constraints, production from the Mound Basin has been lower than the historical 10-year average discussed in the Normal Water Supply section.
+To determine the City's current water supply, the two year production average from 2017 to 2018 was selected.
+This date range was selected since it reflects recent operational constraints due to the current condition of the City's existing wells in this basin.

-Therefore, the City's current water supply from the Mound Basin is 2,130 AFY for calendar year 2018.
+Therefore, the City's current water supply from the Mound Basin is 1,963 AFY for calendar year 2019.
+The City is currently designing/constructing Mound Wells 2 and 3.
+Once these wells are completed, production from the Mound Basin can increase.